 - Red-Bellied Pacu FACTS

-- WHY catch Pacu?
+- WHY catch them?

-- WHERE are Pacu found?
+- WHERE are they found?

-- What do Pacu EAT?
+- What do they EAT?

-- HOW to catch Red-bellied Pacu – Techniques
+- HOW to catch them – Techniques

-- GEAR to use for Pacu? (best recommendations)
+- GEAR? (best recommendations)

 - LAWS in Your State

-PRO TIP – Red-Belly Pacu are super-aggro and will attack anything dragged in front of their evil faces.
+PRO TIP – Red-Belly Pacu are super-aggro and will attack anything dragged in front of their faces.
 Use a bare treble hook to save your lures because these fish will destroy them like piranha.
 This primarily ‘vegetarian’ fish is NO JOKE.

 Red-Bellied Pacu Facts